syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 N>
 * Refer the [`MapShapeLayer.enableShapeTooltip`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/enableShapeTooltip.html), for enabling tooltip for the shapes.

-## Custom Widget for bubble tooltip
+## Custom widget for bubble tooltip

-You can also able to add customized widget for bubble tooltip with the [`MapShapeLayer.bubbleTooltipBuilder`].
+You can add a customized widget for bubble tooltip with the [`MapShapeLayer.bubbleTooltipBuilder`].
 The [`MapShapeLayer.bubbleTooltipBuilder`] will be called with the corresponding index every time when you tap or click on a bubble.
 You can return the customized widget from this callback.

 {% tabs %}
 {% highlight Dart %}